-• When analyzing 32-bit data on a 64-bit system, be aware that NightTrace will evaluate expression types as they would be evaluated on the 64-bit system.
-Thus, explicitly specifying arg long() in a NightTrace expression will result in 8 bytes of data being extracted from the trace event, even though only 4 bytes were logged.
+• When analyzing 32-bit data on a 64-bit system, be aware that NightTrace will evaluate argument expressions as per the type of the function as they would be evaluated on the 64-bit system.
+Thus, explicitly specifying arg_long() in a NightTrace expression will result in 8 bytes of data being extracted from the trace event, even though only 4 bytes were logged.
 The data types of concern are long and all pointer types.